tryggvigy/Vefforritun-Kennsla/README.md

 Using getmail.py
 ----------------

-- **Current version does not support none ASCII characters in attatchment filenames!**
 - Forward your emails to a gmail account.
 - Put target emails into the starred folder.
 - Make sure you have IMAP enabled in your gmail settings.